reaperizy/issue-tracker/README.md

 # issue-tracker
-the project that i have from mosh tutorials youtube
+the project that i have from mosh youtube tutorial